shelleyolivia/learn-tutorials/network-documentation/thegraph/tutorials/deploy-subgraph-with-hardhat.md

 # Introduction

-In this tutorial, you will learn how to deploy a Solidity smart contract to Ethereum Rinkeby testnet using Hardhat, create and deploy it's subgraph to the Subgraph Studio.
+In this tutorial you will learn how to deploy a Solidity smart contract to the Ethereum Rinkeby testnet using HardHat, then create and deploy its subgraph to the Subgraph Studio.

 ![Subgraph Studio](../../../.gitbook/assets/graph.png)

+Topics covered in this tutorial:

+- Deploying the smart contract to Rinkeby testnet using Hardhat
+- Creating a subgraph in the Subgraph Studio
+- Downloading the contract abi and then creating a subgraph from it
+- Deploying the subgraph to Subgraph Studio

 # Prerequisites